 Competitions that appear in the FIS Calendar may only take place on competition courses or jumping hills homologated by the FIS.

 The homologation certificate number must be indicated when applying for the inclusion of the competition in the FIS Calendar.
-In a number of Snowboard Ereestyle Ski, Ereeski events the course or facility is built up for

-Snowboard, Freestyle Ski, Freeski events the course or facility is built up for each competition that therefore do not have a permanent homologation.
+In a number of Snowboard, Freestyle Ski, Freeski events the course or facility is built up for each competition that therefore do not have a permanent homologation.
 The course or facility approval process is therefore defined in the respective rules